It would be smart to open this article by defining what is meant by a 'professional Forex trader'.

 On the other hand, a professional trader is also a person who makes a living from trading, whether they're additionally employed elsewhere or not.
 Let's call these people private traders.

 Each can make very different levels of professional Forex trader income.
-But ultimately, a Forex trader is somebody who is trading, trading profitably and consistently.
+But ultimately, a Forex trader is somebody who is trading, profitably and consistently.

 So what does it take to become a professional Forex trader?
 Essentially, it all comes down to creating productive routines.